adnanjopo-collab/Online-Retail-II/README.md

   clean for day-to-day use.
 This feature was built using Power BI Bookmarks and Selection pane, a technique commonly used in professional BI reporting.

+ ### Project File Security & Intellectual Property Note
+- The original Power BI (`.pbix`) file has been uploaded inside the `powerbi/` directory as a password-protected ZIP file to safeguard the analytical design, complex DAX architectures, and prevent unauthorized distribution.
+- **For Hiring Managers & Recruiters:** If you are a recruiter or hiring manager interested in evaluating the data schema, dimensional modeling, and the backend DAX calculations, please send a direct message on **[LinkedIn](https://www.linkedin.com/in/adnan-mustafa-jopo/)** to request the extraction password.
+I will provide it immediately upon verification.
 ---

 ##  Key Insights & Recommendations